 To help you through the clearing process, you should speak to a Connexions Sandwell Careers Adviser.

 Consider Retaking your A-Levels and Applying Next Year

-If, despite your best efforts, you still can’t secure a university place, you might want to consider resitting your A-Levels and applying next year.
+If you still can’t get a university place, you might want to consider resitting your A-Levels and the apply again next year.

-It may mean that you only have to re-sit one exam, in which case you could study part-time at college, while working to save up for your first year.
-If this sounds like a viable option, then one piece of advice that we would give is not to become complacent with your studying.
+One piece of advice that we would give is not to become complacent with your studies.
 Just because you’ve studied the course before, it doesn’t automatically mean that you’ll get a better grade the second time round.
-You need to identify what went wrong the first time and make any necessary adjustments to ensure it doesn’t happen again.
+You need to identify what went wrong the first time and make sure it doesn’t happen again.

 Look at Alternative Routes into your Career

-If your intention was to go to uni in order to pursue a specific career, then why not consider looking into alternative routes into the job market?
+If your plan was to go to university to pursue a specific career, then you could look at alternative routes:

 No problem - chat or meet us face-to-face